jcburley/joker/GOSTD.md

 Similarly, `(ref obj)` returns a (`GoObject` wrapping a) reference to either the original (underlying) Go object, if it supports that; or, more likely, to a copy that is made for this purpose.

-The `reflect` package (in Go) is used here; see `reflect.CanAddr()`, which is used to determine whether the original underlying object allows a reference to be made to it. `reflect.New()` and `reflect.Indirect().Set()` are otherwise used to create a new, referencable, object that is set to the value of the original.
+The `reflect` package (in Go) is used here; see `reflect.CanAddr()`, which is used to determine whether the original underlying object allows a reference to be made to it. `reflect.New()` and `reflect.Indirect().Set()` are otherwise used to create a new, referenceable, object that is set to the value of the original.

 ### Rules Governing GoObject Creation

-When considering whether to wrap a given object in a `GoObject`, Joker normally substitutes a suitable Joker type (such as `Int`, `Number`, or `String`) when one is available and suitable for the underlying type (not just the value).
+When considering whether to wrap a given object in a `GoObject`, Joker normally substitutes a suitable Clojure type (such as `Int`, `Number`, or `String`) when one is available and suitable for the underlying type (not just the value).
 For example, instead of wrapping an `int64` in a `GoObject`, Joker will wrap it in a `Number`, even if the value is small (such as zero).

 ### Constructing a GoObject